-Wilson Irrigation uses only proven products from the most reputable manufacturers.
-We do not select parts simply because they are "on sale" or cost the least.
-Our experience indicates that low priced components create low quality, unreliable systems.
-We select components for your sprinkler system based on your specific needs, your landscape, and your future plans.
+We use only proven products from the most reputable manufacturers.
+We do not select parts because they are "on sale" or cost less.
+Our experience indicates that low price components create low quality, unreliable systems.
+We select the components for your irrigation system based on your specific needs, landscape, and future plans.

 Layout of Heads

-Correct head spacing is critical to the operation of an irrigation system.
-Each manufacturer of irrigation equipment provides head spacing data so that irrigators can determine the correct layout and equipment to be used.
-Proper spacing of heads provides uniform distribution of water and effective precipitation rates based on specific needs of the landscape.
+Correct head spacing is critical to the effectiveness of an irrigation system.
+Each manufacturer of irrigation equipment provides head spacing instructions so that irrigators can determine the correct layout for the equipment being used.
+Proper spacing of heads provides uniform distribution of water and precipitation rates based on the specific needs of a landscape.

 - Non-uniform watering